-The invoice must be sent accurately — with enough detail to explain the job at hand —including methods of payment and due date (normally 7 – 30 days if strata or real estate etc).
+The invoice must be sent accurately — with enough detail to explain the job at hand —including methods of payment and due date (normally 7 – 30 days if strata or real estate etc.).
 Remember to include reference to the original Work Order number on the invoice.
-This is proof that approval was granted and hence payment is obligatory.
+This is proof approval was granted.
+Payment is obligatory.

-You need to stay vigilant to any payments that are coming in.
-Ensure to check the bank statement between each and every step.
-In this way, you can guarantee you are sending out a statement that is updated and accurate.
+Stay vigilant to any payments coming in.
+Check the bank statement between each and every step.
+This way, you can guarantee you’re sending out a statement that’s updated and accurate.

-A follow-up call to your contact should be made 3 days after sending the statement to ensure the information has been received.
-Make sure you ask questions that make them ‘think’ such as:
+Make a follow-up call to your contact three days after sending the statement.
+Ask questions that make them ‘think’, such as:

 - “When can we expect payment?”

 You need to call them every week.
 Religiously.
 Be the friendly pest.
-Guess whose account they will pay simply to stop you from calling!
+Guess whose account they’ll pay simply to stop you from calling!

 Step 5: Send three (3) reminder letters